Istituto per la Ricostruzione Industriale: "The IRI formula"

-The Italian economy grew rapidly in the 1960s, the IRI was one of the protagonists of the "Italian economic miracle".
+The Italian economy grew rapidly in the 1960s, and the IRI was one of the protagonists of the "Italian economic miracle".
 Other European countries, particularly the British Labour government, saw the "IRI formula" as a positive example of state intervention in the economy, better than the simple "nationalization" because it allowed for cooperation between public and private capital.
 Many companies had both kinds of capital.
 Many in the IRI group remained publicly traded, and corporate bonds issued by the Institute to fund their companies were heavily subscribed.

 At the head of IRI were leading members of the Christian Democracy party, such as Giuseppe Petrilli, president of the Institute from 1960 to 1979.
 In his writings, Petrilli developed a theory that emphasized the positive effects of the "IRI formula".
 Across IRI, companies were used for social purposes, and the state had to bear the costs and inefficiencies generated by their investments.
 IRI did not always follow normal commercial practices, but invested in the interests of the community, even uneconomically and to the extent of generating "improper charges".

 Critical of these welfare-oriented practices was the second President of the Italian Republic, the Liberal Luigi Einaudi, who said: "A public company, if not based on economic criteria, tends to a hospice-type of charity."

-Since the objectives of the state were to develop the southern economy and to maintain full employment, the IRI had to concentrate its investments in the south and to develop jobs in their companies.
+Since the objectives of the state were to develop the southern economy and to maintain full employment, the IRI had to concentrate its investments in the south and to develop jobs in its companies.
 Petrilli's position reflected those, already widespread in Christian Democracy, that sought a "third way" between liberalism and communism, dating from the 1943 Codice di Camaldoli; IRI's mixed system of state-owned enterprises seemed to achieve this hybrid between the two polarised systems.